 Parlays are always a great option to use when betting with bonus funds provided to you by the sportsbook because a large payout only requires a small wager.

-Unlike using your own cash balance, you don't receive the amount of the original bet back.
-For this reason a so a low-risk, high-reward free bet is the way to use that bonus money and give yourself several shots at a sizeable payday.
+Unlike using your own cash balance, you don’t receive the amount of the original bet back.
+For this reason a so a low-risk, high-reward bonus bet is the way to use that bonus money and give yourself several shots at a sizeable payday.

 If it’s possible, try to stagger the starting times of the games you include in your round robin parlay.
 This may give you a chance to hedge your bet and guarantee profits later on, or you can begin a new bet in the event you’ve lost the first game.